+1 347 223 5128

 Request fees and availability

-International Keynote speaker Harriet Waley-Cohen is a certified health coach and women's leadership coach, and entrepreneur.
+International Keynote speaker Harriet Waley-Cohen is a certified health- and women's leadership coach, and entrepreneur.
 She empowers women to make life-changing transformations to become the most powerful versions of themselves, and thus to fulfil their potential and purpose.
+With her guidance, you'll witness a tangible shift in mindset and a renewed sense of purpose within your organization.
+Don't miss out on the opportunity to have Harriet Waley-Cohen inspire and motivate your audience.

 Why you should book Harriet Waley-Cohen for your next event

-• Harriet has a wealth of personal experience and expertise to draw from, making her relatable and empowering speaker.
+• She has a wealth of personal experience and expertise to draw from, making her relatable and empowering speaker.

 • Harriet is a accomplished speaker with awards in storytelling and leadership.

-• Harriet is deeply committed to advocating for women’s rights and promoting gender equality, making her an impactful addition to any event.
+• She’s deeply committed to advocating for women’s rights and promoting gender equality, making her an impactful addition to any event.

 See keynotes with Harriet Waley-Cohen